 Based on the legal standard applied in Barofsky v.
-General Electric Corp.217 and Methode Electronics, the defendants argued that the design was "solely or primarily dictated by functional considerations."218 They contended that the diameter and circular nature of the tubes, the use and size of the legs, the
+General Electric Corp. and Methode Electronics, the defendants argued that the design was "solely or primarily dictated by functional considerations."
+They contended that the diameter and circular nature of the tubes, the use and size of the legs, the spacing between the tubes, the positioning of the top strap, the angle of incline

-^{214.
-496} F. Supp.
+214. 496 F. Supp.
 476 (D. Minn.
 1980).

-^{216.} U.S. Design Patent No. 228,728 (Oct.
+216. U.S. Design Patent No. 228,728 (issued Oct.
 23, 1973).

-^{217.
-396} F.2d 340, 342-45 (9th Cir.
+217. 396 F.2d 340, 342-45 (9th Cir.
 1968).

-^{218.} See Bergstrom, 496 F. Supp. at 488. [[explain case facts above the line because cited extensively in following paragraph]].
+218. See Bergstrom, 496 F. Supp. at 488 [explain case facts above the line because cited extensively in following paragraph].

-spacing between the tubes, the positioning of the top strap, the angle of incline with respect to the back tube which parallels the slanting back wall of the fireplace, and the upturned lower portion of the air intake tubes were dictated by the performance of the grate and the capability of the grate to fit into a fireplace.219 While acknowledging that functional considerations might well dictate the "C" shape of the tubes, the court sidestepped directly addressing the functional considerations by finding that "there are numerous possible design solutions for tubular fireplace grates which operate on convective heat principles" based on prior art patents.220
+with respect to the back tube which parallels the slanting back wall of the fireplace, and the upturned lower portion of the air intake tubes were dictated by the performance of the grate and the capability of the grate to fit into a fireplace.
+While acknowledging that functional considerations might well dictate the "C" shape of the tubes, the court sidestepped directly addressing the functional considerations by finding that "there are numerous possible design solutions for tubular fireplace grates which operate on convective heat principles" based on prior art patents.

 Thus by 1980, the standard for assessing design patent eligibility of functional shapes was badly splintered.
 The use of the "dictated by functional considerations" as a judicial shortcut for disposing of easy cases involving clearly functional designs had opened the door to more lax and subjective standards.
 The "primarily ornamental" and "primarily functional" standards introduced significant subjectivity and caused the standards to drift farther from the 1902 Act's text and underlying rationale.
-As Judge Ely noted in his dissent from the Ninth Circuit's ruling in Barofsky,221 the "primarily functional" standard is a factual question that arguably should have been tried to a jury.222 The Gold Medal Folding Furniture Co. decision went even further, allowing design patents on a functional feature so long as the feature "does not involve its utility alone."223 The Bergstrom decision provided a way of sidestepping the critical separability inquiry by merely asking whether the function could be accomplished through alternative designs.
+As Judge Ely noted in his dissent from the Ninth Circuit's ruling in Barofsky, the "primarily functional" standard is a factual question that arguably should have been tried to a jury.
+The Gold Medal Folding Furniture Co. decision went even further, allowing design patents on a functional feature so long as the feature "does not involve its utility alone."223 The Bergstrom decision provided a way of sidestepping the critical separability inquiry by merely asking whether the function could be accomplished through alternative designs.
 If the design patentee claimed the optimal design, so be it.
 Note that there were arguably multiple alternative designs for many, if not all, of the designs held to be "dictated by functional considerations" and "primarily functional"-from the sad iron to the protective goggles and scissor food baller.
 The District of Minnesota's Bergstrom standard threatened to undermine fundamental design patent eligibility restrictions.

 None of these decisions referred back to the clear purpose of the 1902 Act to exclude functional features from design patent protection.
-Inventors and designers increasingly sought to use design patents to protect minimal
+Inventors and designers increasingly sought to use design patents to protect minimal functional features.
+The advent of plastics industries and shifts in the industrial

-^{221.} Barofsky v.
-General Electric Corp., 396 F.2d 340, 345 (9th Cir.
+221. Barofsky v.
+Gen. Elec.
+Corp., 396 F.2d 340, 345 (9th Cir.
 1968).

-^{222.} As explored in Part VII, infra, we believe that the ornamentality/functional question is more properly resolved through a strict separability standard that in most cases would avoid subjectivity.
+222. As explored in infra Part VII, we believe that the ornamentality/functional question is more properly resolved through a strict separability standard that in most cases would avoid subjectivity.

-^{223.} L. F. Strassheim Co., 294 F. Supp. at 714 (citing Spaulding v.
+223. L. F. Strassheim Co. v.
+Gold Medal Folding Furniture Co., 294 F. Supp.
+708, 714 (E.D.
+Wis.
+1968) (citing Spaulding v.
 Guardian Light Co., 267 F.2d 111 (7th Cir.
 1959)).

-functional features.
-The advent of plastics industries and shifts in the industrial design field from surface ornamentation to the merger of form and function revived the tensions that led to the 1902 Act.
+design field from surface ornamentation to the merger of form and function revived the tensions that led to the 1902 Act.
 The soon to be established Court of Appeals for the Federal Circuit would determine the future of design patent eligibility.